cjm715/lit/README.md

 ## Usage

 To load `sinflow.ipynb`, you must start a jupyter notebook session by running the command `jupyter notebook sinflow.ipynb` from the root directory of the repository.
-Alternatively, you can download the repository by clicking the green button at the top right of this page that says `Clone or download` and then click `Download zip`.
-Lastly, unzip folder locally.

 ## Testing
 You will need pytest module installed.
 Using pip package manager, use the command `pip install pytest`.